esridc/music-map/README.md

 # Music Map

-This is an experiment in non-visual modes of map navigation.
+This is an experiment in non-visual modes of map navigation, designed for use with screen readers, and including musical feedback to "play" the location of features.

 Run it here: https://esridc.github.io/music-map/